 Step inside the ice cave and you’ll see icicles stretching from floor to ceiling like columns.
 Broad channels carved by glacial waters curve and converge at various depths, filtering exterior light into rich shades of blue and purple.
 At the cave’s bottom, Washer says, the light changes dramatically.
 “People always want to hang out down there.”

 Four Seasons Resort and Residences Whistler

 If hanging out at the bottom of an ice cave sounds daunting, take comfort in the fact that at least one infant and several guests over the age of 70 have taken the journey before you.
-Washer and his team have partnered with Four Seasons Whistler to create an experience that showcases the extraordinary wilds of Whistler while catering to all fitness levels.
+Washer and his team have partnered with Four Seasons Whistler to create an adventure travel experience that showcases the extraordinary wilds of Whistler while catering to all fitness levels.

 “There are very few ice caps this far south on the planet,” Washer says, referring to the roughly 300-square-metre (120-square-mile) glacial field that forms the cave.
 Making it accessible to any guest who wants to experience it is a priority for him and for Four Seasons: “We take families and couples and even corporate groups down there.”
 All you need is warm clothing (skiing attire is ideal), a camera and a sense of adventure.
 His team works closely with a group of glaciologists who constantly monitor the ice, ensuring the safety of the cave for visitors who come throughout the year.

 With very few ice caps this far south on the planet, this is truly a one-of-a-kind adventure.

 The full experience lasts approximately four and a half hours, and getting to the cave is part of the thrill.
 Soaring by helicopter above the expansive ice cap offers exceptional wildlife viewing opportunities and a bird’s-eye view of the dramatic terrain.